gxtaillon/IdeasForTheFuture/ConstitutionFTF.md

 1. Where an elector is a Citizen living within a given Community.
 2. Where an election obeys the following rules
  1. it can not be lost or expire,
- 3. it is won by a minimum of 75% of valid votes cast by a minimum of 75% of all Electors.
+ 3. it is won by a minimum of 75% of valid votes cast by a minimum of 75% of all Electors within a 95%² confidence interval.
 1. Where valid votes toward an Election obeys the following rules,
   1. the elapsed time between its casting and now is lesser than the half-life of that election,
   2. its Elector has no other valid vote for that election,